-WHY DO CLIENTS CHOOSE ME AS THEIR RELATIONSHIP COACH & PSYCHOTHERAPIST?
+WHY DO CLIENTS CHOOSE ME AS THEIR RELATIONSHIP COACH?

 Clients have mentioned that I am nonjudgmental, warm, and supportive.
 The technical term for mutual empathy is limbic resonance.
 When we experience limbic resonance, we feel emotionally attuned with another person.
 We feel seen, known, heard, and understood.
-This exchange is the foundation for all trusting relationships, including good therapy.
+This exchange is the foundation for all trusting relationships, including relationship coaching.
 I offer you sincere empathy.

 When it comes to supporting clients, I'm not a passive listener.
 I actively engage and participate during sessions.
-Clients tell me my style is quite different from other therapists.
-Gone are the days when psychology taught therapists to sit quietly and aloof.
-Clinical psychology today is more about participation.
+Clients tell me my style is quite different from other professionals.
+Gone are the days of passive listening.
+Today, meaningful support is based on mutual participation.
 I want sessions to include lively dialogue.
 I offer you presence.
+I show up.

 It's my job to figure out how best to connect with clients and their life's situation.
 The more resourceful I am when reaching out to clients, then the more resourceful they can be relating to themselves.
 My goal is to apply creativity in various ways so that clients discover their own resourcefulness.
 My creative approach means clients have options.
 I offer you choices.